Are you concerned about a mole or sun-damaged skin? Early detection is the key to the survival of skin cancers like

 Our highly trained nursing staff provide a range of non-surgical services suitable for most skin conditions.

-A skin check is a pain free 10-15 minute appointment where a dermatoscope is used to closely look at any spots over the body.
+A skin check is a 10-15 minute appointment where a dermatoscope is used to closely look at any spots over the body.
 If any spots look concerning, the doctor may take a photo and/or take a biopsy of the lesion to be sent away for a pathologist to determine its exact nature.

 A skin check is generally a 10-15 minute appointment.
 It is sometimes unavoidable to spend longer with patients who have complex issues with their skin.
 Please keep this in mind if your doctor is running late on the day.

 You do not need a referral for an appointment, however if you are concerned and your GP has recommended you need an urgent appointment, we will be more than happy to accommodate this request.

 Dr Azzi moved to Newcastle after graduating from the University of Sydney in 1989 and has been specialising in Skin Cancer Medicine and Surgery since 2000.

 Born in Perth, Dr Alister Lilleyman graduated from the University of Western Australia in 1994